AlwaysBCoding/poketools/NOTES.md

   - Feint (breaks through protect, and cancels protect for the turn)
   - Fell Stinger (raises the user's attack if it knocks out target)
   - Fling (depends what item is being held, each item different)
+  - Rage Fist (power is increased every time ape is hit)

 ## Custom Move Behavior Grouping
   - User loses percentage of maximum HP in exchange for stat boosts